skb1129/todo-app/README.md

 ## About The Project
-A simple Full-Stack To-Do application that can be used as boilerplate for new projects.
+A simple Full-Stack To-Do application.

 ### Built With